Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Alternatively, you can also stay on the other end of the lake in Ukanc.
 This tiny settlement is a great base for hiking to Mount Vogel and exploring the Southern Julian Alps.

-Midrange | Apartments Ukanc
+Midrange | Apartments Ukanc offers clean and functional apartments in Ukanc.

 Look for accommodation in Ukanc.